-Whether you’re a landlord evicting a tenant or a tenant facing eviction, understanding the process can be both challenging and stressful.
-Since many landlord-tenant laws vary from state to state, it’s important to understand eviction laws in New York so you have a greater chance of success.
-That’s why we created this guide to help you understand everything you need to know about evictions in New York, including reasons to evict, how evictions work, and how to navigate them.
-Let’s get started.
+Whether you're a landlord evicting a tenant or a tenant facing eviction, understanding the process can be both challenging and stressful.
+Since many landlord-tenant laws vary from state to state, it's important to understand the eviction process.
+New York has a specific set of rules to follow, so knowing those will provide you with a greater chance of success.
+This guide exists to help you understand everything you need to know about evictions in New York, including reasons to evict, how evictions work, and how to navigate them.

 Aside from the specifics, most evictions follow these basic steps: